3xpl0it2c/blog/docs/JWT_FLOW.md

-#JWT Authentication Flow and Plan.
+#JWT Authentication Flow.

+## The flow
 JWT is stored in memory.
-(Expires in 2 min, no local/session storage !)
+(Expires in 2 min, **no local/session storage** !)
-Refresh token is stored as a Secure,HttpOnly,SameSite cookie.
+Refresh token is stored as a **Secure,HttpOnly,SameSite cookie**.
 (Expires in 15 min)

+Initially upon the user's login,
-The refresh token is sent & retrieved via cookies
+The JWT is sent inside the response body.
-JWT is sent via request body and retrieved via a url query param or the Authorization header (Bearer).
+And is retrieved via the Authorization header.
+(Could be a url parameter too)

+When the JWT token expires, the client hits the server with it's refresh token,
+In order to recieve a new JWT with which it could interact with our services.

-Inside the refresh token we store an UUID.
+Inside the refresh token we store a random UUID, in this case I use nanoid.
-Inside the JWT we store the autehnticated user's ID.
+Inside the JWT we store the authenticated user's ID.

-Inside the cache we store the refresh token's expiration date associated to the UUID we store in the refresh token.
+Inside the cache we store the refresh token with an associated counter.
+The counter starts from **zero**.
+When it goes beyond: **(Refresh Token TTL / JWT TTL) + 1** the token is removed from the cache.
+(TTL = Time To Live)
+For example in our case a jwt is valid for 3 minutes and a refresh token is valid for 15 minutes.
+So when the counter goes beyond 6 (15 minutes / 3 minutes = 5, add one we get 6) we remove the refresh token.
 As JSON it would look like this:
+`
 {
-    "REFRESH_TOKEN_UUID": "SOME_DATE_AT_WHICH_THE_TOKEN_STOPS_BEING_VALID"
+    "REFRESH_TOKEN_UUID": 0
 }

-Please note that the expiration date is a unix timestamp.
-In case you subtract a later date from a earlier one, The result is positive (e.g if a is 3PM and 15 Minutes(in unix) and b is 3PM and 13 Minutes(in unix), a - b > 0) Also, unix timestamps in my opinion are a lot simpler and easier to work with than "regular dates".
-They are just numbers, and that makes them simple and powerful.

-define path /login method post:
-    recieve cookie - refresh token
+`

+Using the PX flag of Redis we are able to store refresh tokens and verify them easily.
-    if refresh token in cache and is valid - send jwt recieve params - username & password.
+It is simple - if the refresh token exists in the database (Redis) than it is valid, if not - the token's invalid.
+And if the user decided to logout, we can just remove the refresh token ourselves.

+## Issues with this approach
+With this configuration we have given the attacker a (configurable) small time window for attacking.
+Even if an attacker managed to get a jwt he will be limited for 2 minutes (configurable).
+The thing is this approach is vulnerable to local attacks.
+The attacker can send AJAX calls from the client's browser every 2 minutes (with the refresh token inside the cookie),
+Recieve a jwt and perform malicious actions.
+(In case of something like XSS)
+I don't think there is a silver bullet in this context, but I am very confident in this solution.

+## Route map:
+`
+POST /login :
+    Recieve params - username & password.
-    Retrieve user info by name from db if no user found with such name - require the user to re-enter his credentials.
+    Retrieve user info by name from db
+    If no user found with such name - require the user to re-enter his credentials.
     Hash Password recieved from user
-    Compare hashed password from db to user's hased password if they don't match - request the user to re-enter his credentials Generate refresh_token & jwt
+    Compare hashed password from db to user's hased password If they don't match - request the user to re-enter his credentials Generate refresh_token & jwt
-    Send refresh_token and jwt back to user
+    Send refresh_token and jwt to user

-define path /refresh method get:
+GET /refresh :
-    receieve cookie - refresh_token
+    Receieve cookie - refresh_token
-    if refresh_token isn't valid - respond with error and redirect to login send jwt in response body
+    If refresh_token isn't valid - respond with error and redirect to login Send jwt in response body

-define path /logout method post:
+POST /logout :
-    recieve cookie - refresh_token
+    Recieve cookie - refresh_token
+    If no refresh_token return a 400
-    remove refresh_token from cache
+    Remove refresh_token from cache
-    client purges JWT from memory.
+    Client purges JWT from memory
+`